-Left on the books
+Left of v the books ·

 A certain percentage of cases are "not active" due to a defendant's failing to show for his next court date.
 Nationally, many of these "dead" cases are administratively closed after 90 days to accurately reflect public defenders actual pending caseload.
 Are such cases "left on the books" or does your jurisdiction have a policy for such cases.
-If so, please explain,
+If so, please explain.